fraud-intelligence-limited/fil-documentation/src/tutorials-api/signing-user-email-addresses.md

 2. Obtain a `signature` of the user's email address.
 3. Encode the `signature` as a Hex string.

-The resulting encoded `signature` Hex string can be used as the body for requests to the following endpoint:
+The resulting encoded `signature` Hex string can be used as a part of the body for requests to the following endpoint:

 ```http
 POST /auth/api/v1/authentication-management/session